cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   mentioned companies and asking for their current terms of licence.

-Also we want to cordially thank the open source developers, who encouraged us with their code or who build code we can use (e.g. the libraries OpenSSL, GMP und NTL, the installation software NSIS, the text editor software Scintilla).
+Also we want to cordially thank the open source developers, who encouraged us with their code or who build code we can use, e.g.
+- the libraries OpenSSL, GMP and NTL,
+- the installation software NSIS (http://nsis.sourceforge.net/Main_Page),
+- the text editor software Scintilla (http://scintilla.sourceforge.net),
+- the Hex Control (www.codeguru.com/Cpp/controls/controls/article.php/c5287).

-I also want to thank Mr. Bartosz Sawicki from the university of Warsaw, who did with his team the complete Polish version.
+I also want to thank
+- Mr. Bartosz Sawicki from the university of Warsaw, who did with his team the complete Polish version.
+- Mr. Gonzalo Alvarez from the university of Madrid, who did with his colleagues the Spanish version.

 1.4.
 Maintainer and Hosting
      ----------------------
+Since April 2008 the chair "Division for distributed systems", Engineering department from Prof. Dr. Weis at the University of Duisburg-Essen, Germany hosts the English and German web page of CrypTool and the Subversion repository system for the program sources of the future version CrypTool 2.

-Since October 2002 the chair "Security in Information Technology", faculty computer science from Mrs. Prof. Dr. Claudia Eckert at the Technical University of Darmstadt, Germany hosts the English and German web page of CrypTool and the Subversion repository system for the program sources.
+The chair "Security in Information Technology", faculty computer science from Mrs. Prof. Dr. Claudia Eckert at the Technical University of Darmstadt, Germany still hosts the Subversion repository system for the program sources of the release version CrypTool 1.x.

 The CrypTool developer group around Bernhard Esslinger continues to act the maintainer: This means they take care about the source